hwleungcsk/daily_reminder/README.md

 ## How to Use

 Instead of DB, JSON ... etc, file date is used in this project.
-Just Click on the Toggle button to update file date.
+Just click on the toggle button to update file date.
 You can use the calendar on the right to modify the date manually.

 ## Screenshot